isomerpages/moe-bukitviewsec/_student-leadership/Student Council Board.md

 #### OVERVIEW

-As one of the three student leadership groups in Bukit View Secondary School, the Student Council Board has been at the forefront in leading various student-led activities such as the sec 1 orientation camp, Student Leaders’ Investiture, Youth day celebrations, Teachers’ Day and many more.
-Our student leaders are also involved in various school events such as our annual speech day, meet-the-parents day and graduation ceremony.
+As one of the two student leadership groups in Bukit View Secondary School, the Student Council Board has been at the forefront in leading various student-led activities such as the Secondary 1 Orientation Camp, Student Leaders’ Investiture, Teachers’ Day Celebration and many more.
+Together with the Peer Support Leaders, our student leaders are also involved in various school events such as Student Environmental Leadership Conference (SELC) for the primary school students.

 #### COUNCILLOR’S PLEDGE